 Gamers often blame slow internet for lag, but download speed is rarely the problem.
 Most online games use surprisingly little bandwidth.
 What actually ruins your experience is high ping (latency) — the time it takes for your actions to reach the game server and come back.
 A 1 Gbps connection with 120 ms ping will feel worse than a 25 Mbps connection with 15 ms ping.

 This guide covers what speeds popular games actually need, what matters most by genre, and how to reduce lag.
-You can test your internet speed to see where you stand.
+You can test your internet speed for the full picture, or run the ping test if you only care about latency and jitter — the numbers that actually matter for gaming.

 Ping measures the round-trip time (in milliseconds) between your device and the game server.
 In a fast-paced shooter, 80 ms vs 20 ms ping is the difference between hitting your shot and dying behind a wall you already moved past.